TheAgilityCollective/DNA/_docs/crisplets.md

 Crisplets
 =========

+In homage to Crisp, we have maintained the use of the word "crisplet" to describe this activity.
+Perhaps as our own model grows and takes a life of it's own, a litle bit of crisps light will remain to shine.

 How do bottom-up initiatives get funded?
 How do you get money to do something without a budget process?

 Answer: If you want something that needs funding, form a Crisplet.
 That is, find others that want the same thing and are willing to pay for it with their own money.
 The Collective can foot the bill initially.